 Henna and Indigo Recipe for Dyeing Grey Hair

 - 1 – 2 packets of organic henna like The Henna Guys Henna Powder.
-You may need more if you have longer hair.
+You may need more if you have long hair.
 You can freeze unused henna paste for later.

 - Bottled lemon juice.
 You may need up to 2 bottles of lemon juice.

 - Gloves to protect your hands from staining

 - If you want a cooler undertone to the dye, consider adding 2 tablespoons of amla powder to the henna mix.

 - 1 – 2 packets of indigo powder like The Henna Guys Indigo Powder.
 You may need more if you have long hair.
 You cannot freeze unused indigo paste so mix sparingly.

 - 1 – 2 packets of CMC powder.
 This powder makes the indigo mix creamier so it spreads easily and evenly through your hair.